Blackfb/VBA-CHALLENGE/README.md

 ### Overview

-* In this work, I used to VBA scripting for analyze real stock market data.
+* In this work, I used to VBA scripting for analyze real stock market data,

 * Created a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.